-Things have moved on a long way since the days of travellers' cheques and traditional bureaux de change.
-There's now a wealth of smart and convenient ways to take cash into other countries, and with a bit of foresight you can significantly cut the overall cost of your trip by packing the right plastic or being clever with your currency converter.
+Things have moved on a long way since the days of travellers' cheques and traditional bureau de change.
+There's now a wealth of smart and convenient ways to take cash into other countries, and you can significantly cut the overall cost of your trip by packing the right plastic or being clever with your currency converter.

 Read on for a rundown of the most popular ways of taking funds abroad, and the pros and cons of each to help you decide on what's best for your needs.